 How to Watch BBC iPlayer in the USA

-It’s actually surprisingly simple to do, and indeed millions actively use this method every day and have for many years.
+It’s actually surprisingly simple to do, and indeed millions actively use this method every day and have done for many years.
 All you have to do is ‘hide’ your real IP address and display a British address instead.
 You do this by routing your internet connection through a server based in the UK, the BBC see’s this address rather than the real one.
 It’s sounds complicated but it’s really not, here’s a brief video showing you how it’s done.

-as you can see its a relatively straight forward process and there’s no real technical wizardry involved in learning how to watch BBC iPlayer in the USA or anywhere outside the UK.
+As you can see its a relatively straight forward process and there’s no real technical wizardry involved in learning how to watch BBC iPlayer in the USA or anywhere outside the UK.
 There are some caveats, the server needs to be fast otherwise the connection will be very slow to watch, remember you’re effectively relaying the video through an extra server.
 This used to be possible using ‘free proxies’ that you could find online, however those days are long gone now as the BBC like most media sites can detect and block proxies automatically.
-Speed is vital as there’s nothing worse than sitting down to watch Match of the Day and finding the video stream
+Speed is vital as there’s nothing worse than sitting down to watch Match of the Day and finding the video stream slow and stuttering.

 The advantage of using one of the professional services is that it can be used anywhere in the world and to unlock other sites.
 For example, you can use US servers to access sites like Hulu, Pandora and Netflix which can be inaccessible while travelling.
 Switch to a Canadian server to watch some of the great documentaries and shows on Canadian TV channels, then practice yoru French with M6 Replay the French broadcaster.

 You can also use the VPN services to unlock other sites beyond multimedia web sites.
 Some banking sites restrict access based on your location, lots of gambling and casino sites block IP addresses from certain locations.
 Even YouTube videos are often only available to people in specific countries, just connect to that country to unlock!